confluentinc/demo-stream-designer/README.md

    Public access: Yes
    ```
 1. If you opted in using an auto-generated password, ensure you click on **View credentials details** while the instance is being created to download your password.

+1. Download and install Microsoft ODBC driver for your operating system from [here](https://docs.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server?view=sql-server-ver15).

+1. You can use DBeaver and connect to your SQL Server and verify that your database is populating correctly in following steps.

 1. Update `configure_sqlserver.py` so the following values correspond to your database.

    ```